fifi059/deep-learning-task-yolov11/README.md

 ### ⚙️ Deployment Steps

-1. **Login to NVIDIA NGC Registry**
+1. **Logging in to NVIDIA NGC Registry**
-   Before pulling the Triton image, authenticate with your NVIDIA NGC account:
+   Before pulling the Triton image, we authenticate with our NVIDIA NGC account:
    ```bash
    docker login nvcr.io
    Username: $oauthtoken
    Password: <your NGC API key>
    ```

-2. **Pull the Triton Inference Server Image**
+2. **Pulling the Triton Inference Server Image**
    ```bash
    docker pull nvcr.io/nvidia/tritonserver:24.07-py3
    ```

-3. **Prepare the Model Repository**
+3. **Preparing the Model Repository**
-   Make sure your model repository is available locally with the following structure:
+   We make sure our model repository is available locally with the following structure:
    ```
    model_repository/
    └── yolo11/